 Travel Stories: Hiking the Grand Canyon Solo

-How to take the solo hiking trip of a lifetime, even if you don't have a travel buddy.
+How to take a solo travel hiking trip to the grand canyon, even if you don't have a travel buddy.

 Welcome to the first post of the Travel Stories series!
 So excited to kick these interviews off with my first featured traveler being none other than my badass mom.
 Back in May of this year, she went on the solo trip of a lifetime from Buffalo to Phoenix to hike the Grand Canyon for an entire weeklong (yes, week. long.) experience- see where I get the solo travel fever from?!
 Today we touched on some super interesting topics about her first solo travel experience, plus some advice to anyone out there that might want to try something like this themselves!

-What inspired you to get out there and go in the first place?
+What inspired you to take a solo trip to the grand canyon in the first place?

 I just reached a point in my life where I knew I liked travel, and I didn’t want the fact that I was on my own to hold me back.
 I started researching solo travel and combined that with my interests of being active and being outdoors.
 I found a bunch of different companies, and FitPacking just seemed like the right fit for me and had been in business for a while with a lot of great reviews.